vippsas/vipps-checkout/vipps-checkout-api.md

 #### Session polling

-Vipps Checkout will expose a [polling endpoint][retrieve-sessioninfo-endpoint].
+Checkout will expose a [polling endpoint][retrieve-sessioninfo-endpoint].

 The complete URL for polling is returned from the [session creation endpoint][create-checkout-session-endpoint]